 The Parent Resources listed below are websites that many parents found useful in their personal searches for information on and about dyslexia.
 Please note that Decoding Dyslexia NC does not officially endorse, represent or have a legal connection with any of the resources listed.
+Be sure to check our General Resource Page for North Carolina information.

 International Dyslexia Association